-Cake decorating doesn’t have to be intidimating.
-With a few simple tools and some patience, anyone can make beautiful birthday or holiday treat that is a delicious feast for the eyes and the taste buds.
-Follow these expert tips to learn the basics.
+Cake decorating doesn’t have to be intimidating.
+With a few simple tools, some patience and some practice, anyone can make a beautiful birthday treat that is a delicious feast for the eyes and the taste buds.
+The following expert tips can help you nail the basics.

 How to make cake layers even